mtronix/vanilla-frontend-starter/README.md

 In the current directory a new *dist* folder will be created that contains the finished project.

 ### Deployment
-Projects hosted on GitHub may use TravisCI as CI/CD tool.
+Projects hosted on GitHub may use TravisCI as CI/CD tool free of charge.
 Example configuration which build project and deploy on GitHub pages is in *.travis.yml* file.